immo2n/FlyNepal-API-Documentation/Flights/search.md

   - `age` (required): number (1-150)

 **⚠️ Important:**
-- If only one passenger is provided and they are under 18, the request will fail (some airlines don't allow unaccompanied minors).
+- If only one passenger is provided and they are non adult, the request will fail (some airlines don't allow unaccompanied minors).
-- To avoid this, always include at least **one adult** (age ≥ 18) if any passengers are minors.
+- To avoid this, always include at least **one adult** if any passengers are minors.

 #### 💺 4. `cabin_class` (optional, default: `"economy"`)
 - Type: `string`